Weed, also known as marijuana or cannabis, is usually detectable in bodily fluids for

 - Chronic users: 1 to 29 days

-In jurisdictions where marijuana is legal, oral fluid may be used for roadside testing.
+In jurisdictions where weed is legal, oral fluid may be used for roadside testing.

-Since hair grows approximately 0.5 inches per month, a 1.5-inch hair segment taken close to the scalp can provide a window of marijuana use for the past three months.
+Since hair grows approximately 0.5 inches per month, a 1.5-inch hair segment taken close to the scalp can provide a window of weed use for the past three months.

 The active ingredient in weed is a chemical substance called THC, which stands for delta-9-tetrahydrocannabinol.
 THC that enters your body is absorbed into the bloodstream.